mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 The second final command will rebuild the _war_-package for the IdP application.

-The copied flows/beans will not work unless you configure them:
+The copied bean definitions will need to be configured.

-1. You will need to define the OAUTH1/OAUTH2 parameters for the  authentication beans defined in /opt/shibboleth-idp/flows/authn/SocialUser/socialuser-authn-beans.xml.
-Those beans will need to be mapped in SocialUserImplementationFactory bean defined in the same file.
+1. You will need to define the OAuth parameters for the  authentication beans defined in /opt/shibboleth-idp/flows/authn/SocialUser/socialuser-authn-beans.xml.
+The activated beans will need to be mapped in SocialUserImplementationFactory bean defined in the same file.
+Remove mappings that you are not using.
-2. You will need to add the new authentication flows to /opt/shibboleth-idp/conf/authn/general-authn.xml
+2. You will need to add the new authentication flow(s) to /opt/shibboleth-idp/conf/authn/general-authn.xml.
+The following snippet is only an example, your version may be different depending on which authentication flows you have decided to support.
+See /opt/shibboleth-idp/flows for available SocialUser flows.
+It makes sense to create new properly named flows atleast in the cases you use oauth2/oidc beans.

 ```
 <bean id="authn/SocialUserTwitter" parent="shibboleth.AuthenticationFlow"